PPatty666/St_Pete_FL_Property_Flood_Risk/probabilistic_models/README.md

-# Working progress to improve the current Gaussian Process model
+# Improving the current Gaussian Process model

 We want to add one more variable (waterfront) to the linear part.
 However, based on the sampling results from our last experiment, we observed a small amount of divergence at the beginning of our first chain.